-Our Advising Curriculum, which includes our Advising Workshops, is divided into five modules.
-Click on any of the images below to read more, or see the full list of workshops to plan your semester!
+Our Advising Curriculum, which includes several online Advising Workshops, is divided into five modules.
+Click on any of the images below to read more and plan your semester!

 Student Success is a key area of academic advising.
 We want to help you practice your ability to organize, assess yourself as a student, communicate, collaborate, and think critically and creatively.
-If you are looking to improve your student skills (study habits, time management, organization) or learn how to plan out your education, this is the place for you.
-There is so much more to school then just attending class and doing the homework – and because of that we’ve developed a series of workshops that will provide you helpful tips for success, both educationally and personally.
+If you are looking to improve your study habits, time management, or organization, this is the place for you.

-Program of Study: MWCC is a liberal arts school, which means that not all courses you take are specific to your intended career.
-There are over 30 degrees and certificates offered at Mount Wachusett Community College, and each one has its own set of requirements.
+Program of Study: There are over 30 degrees and certificates offered at Mount Wachusett Community College, and each one has its own set of requirements.
 Some programs are open to all students, while some are limited admission and require specific pre-requisite courses and applications.
 It is important that you know exactly which courses you need to take, and when to take them.
 Make sure you take all the right steps!

 Financial Literacy: Attending school is not free, but there are dozens of resources available to you that are.
 Learn more about applying for the FAFSA, researching scholarships, and managing your money.
 The ability to finance your life and education at the same time isn’t easy.
 You’ve got to balance tuition and books, transportation, rent or mortgage, utilities, groceries, and so much more.
 Don’t get overwhelmed, get educated!